-I turned around and looked over at the staff.
-The first person I happened to look at was a strapping young man – say around 19 or 20 years old – huddled under a desk.
+I looked over at the staff.
+The first person I happened to look at was a strapping young man, say around 19 or 20 years old, huddled under a desk.
 As I looked at him in puzzlement, he put his finger on his lips, mimed a ‘shhhh’ and gestured to me to get down.
 The other staff that I could see had all taken similar action, sheltering where they could.
-I felt confused and still had absolutely no idea what was happening (up till then the idea of a robbery had not even occurred to me) and couldn’t see anything either, but I distinctly remember feeling very vulnerable, like a sitting duck standing up there in the open and in easy firing range of whatever trouble was afoot.
+I felt confused and still had absolutely no idea what was happening (up until then, the idea of a robbery had not even occurred to me) and I couldn’t see anything either, but I distinctly remember feeling very vulnerable, like a sitting duck standing up there in the open and in easy firing range of whatever trouble was afoot.
 It was extremely uncomfortable.
 You’ve heard the saying, ‘time stood still’?
 This was one of those occasions when time seemed to elongate and stretch out.
-All of this happened in a split instant.
+But all of this happened in a split instant.

 Obediently and instinctively, I immediately crouched down.

 Then looking up, I realised the other two people with me had not seen his gesture and I felt a little silly and perhaps a little cowardly crouching down while they stood up as the sitting ducks and obviously at risk.
 Feeling protective of them and still confused and very wary as there was still no indication of what was happening, I stood up again, and whispering quietly to them, we all moved together calmly, unobtrusively, and slowly down the counter and as far away from that long ‘L’ shaped side as we could and towards the wall.